kimanikelly/contracts/README.md

 npm test
 ```

-## Localhost Deployment
+## Deployment

-### Token
+### Token Localhost Deployment

-Step 1 - Open one terminal and run the command `npx hardhat node` to start the local node.
+- Open one terminal and run the command `npx hardhat node` to start the local node.

-Step 2 - Open another terminal and run the command `npm run local` to deploy Token.sol locally.
+- Open another terminal and run the command `npm run local` to deploy Token.sol locally.

+- The localhost address will print to the terminal.

 ## Rinkeby Deployment

-### Token
+### Token Rinkeby Deployment

+- Create a `.env` file `touch .env`
-Step 1 - Open one terminal and run the command `npm run rinkeby`.
+- Open one terminal and run the command `npm run rinkeby`.